 Summer is coming.
-It is great time to go on a beach vocation.
-The fancy swimsuit you brought last year is time to show in the beach.
-But while you take out the swimsuit and find that it doesn’t fit.
+It is a great time to go on a beach vacation.
+Now is the time to show off your fancy swimsuit you brought last year.
+As you take out your swimsuit, you find that it doesn't fit.
 Swimwear should be fun and flattering, so what should you do with a swimsuit that lets you down?
 Can you alter a swimsuit?

 Common problems with swimsuits fitting

 - Too Maybe you’ve lost weight recently.
-Maybe you’ve come across a swimsuit you really like, but it doesn’t have a right size for you.
+Possibly you’ve come across a swimsuit you really like, but it doesn’t have the right size for you.
 Maybe you purchased an unsuitable size online and don't want to return it.
 All of these will make your swimsuit too big.
-If the swimsuit too big, it will look unflattering and very easy to get nakey..
+If the swimsuit is too big, it will look unflattering and very easy to get naked.

 - Too small.
-It is possible that your weight gone up due to stress or or that the manufacturer's sizing is not standard, etc. These situation will make the swimsuit too small.
+It is possible that your weight jumped up due to stress or that the manufacturer's sizing is not standard, etc. In these situations, the swimsuit will be too small.
 A swimsuit that is too tight will strangle the flesh and make you feel uncomfortable while wearing it.
-When you are in the water, you can not stretch.
+When you are in the water, you cannot stretch.

 How can you alter the swimsuit?